mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

 ## Screening writers

-By this point, you've hopefully found some sources of writing.
-Now, it's time to decide which writers to reach out to and how to screen the candidates who apply for your job:
+By this point, you've created a job description and shown it to potential writers.
+Now, it's time to decide how to screen the candidates who apply for your job:

 * [Part Three - Screening Writers](/hiring-content-writers/3-screening-candidates/)